7144samuelG/icp-ai/README.md

 3. Set up environment variables:
    - navigate to  `.env.local` file in the root directory
-   - Add your Gemini API key: frm google
+   - Add your Gemini API key: from google

 4. Start the development server by running